arahman1983/moviesApp/README.md

-# moviesApp
+# Movies App

-### to contenue developing this app or build it you should install Expo
+### to continue developing this app or build it you should install Expo
   `npm install --global expo-cli`

 ### to run app there is many ways